 To illustrate how the broker topology works, consider the processing flow in a typical retail order system as it is placed for an item.
-Order Placement Component [PlaceOrder] In this example, the OrderPlacement event Componen Purchasing Book (Initiating Event) processor receives the initiating event [order-created] (PlaceOrder), inserts the order in a Payment Inventory Warehouse Component Component Component database table, and returns an order [inventory-updated] Componer Componer Componer ID to the customer.
-It then advertises Notification [payment-denied] [payment-applied] [inventory-resupplied] Componen to the rest of the system that it created Componen Order Fulfillment an order through an order-created Component Componer [email-sent] processing event.
+In this example, the OrderPlacement event processor receives the initiating event (PlaceOrder), inserts the order in a database table, and returns an order ID to the customer.
+It then advertises to the rest of the system that it created an order through an order-created processing event.